Testing the plugin

 Example: Testing mathematical calculations, utility functions

-Purpose: Test functionality that requires actual QGIS environment
+Purpose: Test functionality that requires interaction between different components and/or QGIS environment

 Example: Testing map tools, layer operations, GUI components